telerik/xaml-docs/controls/radexpander/overview.md

 ## Key Features

-This is a list with short descriptions of the top-of-the-line features of Telerik's __RadExpander__ controls.
+This is a list with short descriptions of the top-of-the-line features of Telerik's __RadExpander__ control.

 * __Expand Direction__: The control allows you to change the direction in which the content will expand.
 You can find more about this in the [Expand Direction]({%slug radexpander-features-expand_direction%}) article.

-* __Content Alignment__: The expander control allows you to chanhe the alignment its content in different posstions.
+* __Content Alignment__: The expander control allows you to align its content in different positions.
 You can find more about this in the [Alignment]({%slug radexpander-features-alignment%}) article.

 >tip Get started with the control with its [Getting Started]({%slug expander-getting-started%}) help article that shows how to use it in a basic scenario.